-· Do not use in streams, channels, drain inlets, or anywhere
+· Do not use in streams, channels, drain inlets, or anywhere flow isc

+Stabilized Construction Entrance/Exit TC-1
-Stormwater Quality Handbooks Construction Site Best Management Practices (BMPs) Manual, State of California Department of Transportation (Caltrans), November 2000.

-Stormwater Management of the Puget Sound Basin, Technical Manual, Publication #91-75, Washington State Department of Ecology, February 1992.

-Virginia Erosion and Sedimentation Control Handbook, Virginia Department of Conservation and Recreation, Division of Soil and Water Conservation, 1991.

-Guidance Specifying Management Measures for Nonpoint Pollution in Coastal Waters, EPA 840-B-9-002, USEPA, Office of Water, Washington, DC, 1993.

-Water Quality Management Plan for the Lake Tahoe Region, Volume II, Handbook of Management Practices, Tahoe Regional Planning Agency, November 1988.
+- Stormwater Quality Handbooks Construction Site Best Management Practices (BMPs) Manual, State of California Depa Itment of Transportation (Caltrans), November 2000. - Stormwater Management of the Puget Sound Basin, Technical Manual, Publication #91-75, Washington State Department of Ecology, February 1992. - Virginia Erosion and Sedimentation Control Handbook, Virginia Department of Conservation and Recreation, Division of Soil and Water Conservation, 1991. - Guidance Specifying Management Measures for Nonpoint Pollution in Coastal Waters, EPA 840-B-9-002, USEPA, Office of Water, Washington, DC, 993. - Water Quality Management Plan for the Lake Tahoe Region, Volume II, Handbook of Management Practices, Tahoe Regional Planning Agency, November 1988.

-4 of 6 California Stormwater BMP Handbook January 2003 3-152 Construction www.cabmphandbooks.com
+Utah RSI Manual Stabilized Construction Entrance/Exit TC-1

-- · Do not use in locations where ponded water may cause flooding - .
-Do not place fence on a slope, or across any contour line.
+- · Do not use in locations where ponded water may cause flooding - · Do not place fence on a slope, or across any contour line.
 Lf not installed at the same elevation throughout, silt fences will create erosion. - Filter fences will create a temporary sedimentation pond on the upstream side of the fence and may cause temporary flooding.
-Fences not constructed on a level contour will be ove1iopped by concentrated flow resulting in failure of the filter fence. - · Improperly installed fences are subject to failure from undercutting, overlapping, or

-Not effective unless trenched and keyed in.
+Fences not constructed on a level contour will be oveliopped by concentrated flow resulting in failure of the filter fence. - · Improperly installed fences are subject to failure from undercutting, overlapping, or collapsing. - Not effective unless trenched and keyed in.

-Not intended for use as mid-slope protection on slopes greater than 4:1

-Do not allow water depth to exceed 1.5 ft. at any point
+- Not intended for use as mid-slope protection on slopes greater than 4:1 - Do not allow water depth to exceed 1.5 ft. at any point